kiritocode1/kiritocode1/README.md

 - By 26 , I plan to financially retire and work for myself/ follow my passion or the things i love.
 8. Are you funny ?
 - no im not funny , im a neeeerrrrrd . all i have is pickle riick and dry humor  please go watch bo burnham or jimmy kimmel if youre into that
+9. u watched game of thrones ?
+- No stop it , get some help
+-

 <h1>  •/_\• <|so this is it about me, go outside!|</h1>